mgvillarreal/ecommerceNatura/README.md

 You can visit the deployed repository:

 ### Images
-Some images of how this website looks like.
+Some images of how this website looks like:

 ![Screenshot of My Project](/public/readme/natura4.png "Home Page")